In a recent post, I stated that my new posting schedule would be Monday and Thursday.

 I admitted to myself that I wasn’t going to write the post tonight.
 I knew it wasn’t going to get done and I stopped lying to myself about it.

-Have an honest think about this one.
+Have an honest think about this.
 How often do you lie to yourself?

-Look at just a few of the basic lies we tell ourselves.
+Here are just a few of the lies we tell ourselves.

 - I will stop smoking.